OlgaKt/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 - Satisfied
 - Very Satisfied

-7. What changes or improvements would you suggest to enhance employee satisfaction and retention?
+7. What changes or improvements do you think could be made to enhance employee satisfaction and reduce turnover within the company?
+(Select all that apply)

+- Increase salary and benefits
+- Provide more opportunities for career advancement
+- Improve work-life balance initiatives
+- Enhance training and professional development programs
+- Foster a more inclusive and supportive workplace culture

 8. Are there any additional comments or feedback you would like to provide regarding your experience working at our company?